Editorial: Intra- and Inter-individual Variability of Executive Functions: Determinant and Modulating Factors in Healthy and Pathological Conditions

-- 2Centre for Cognitive Ageing and Cognitive Epidemiology, Department of Psychology, University of Edinburgh, United Kingdom
+- 2Centre for Cognitive Ageing and Cognitive Epidemiology, University of Edinburgh, Edinburgh, United Kingdom

-- 3Research Unit of Brain and Cognition, KU Leuven, Belgium
+- 3Department of Brain and Cognition, KU Leuven, Leuven, Belgium

-- 4Department of Experimental Psychology, Medical Sciences Division, University of Oxford, United Kingdom
+- 4Department of Experimental Psychology, University of Oxford, Oxford, United Kingdom

-- 5Neuropsychology Research Unit, School of Psychology, The University of Queensland, Australia
+- 5Neuropsychology Research Unit, School of Psychology, The University of Queensland, Brisbane, QLD, Australia

-- 6Queensland Brain Institute, The University of Queensland, Australia
+- 6Queensland Brain Institute, The University of Queensland, Brisbane, QLD, Australia

-- 7Department of Neuroscience & Padova Neuroscience Center, University of Padova, Italy
+- 7Department of Neuroscience & Padova Neuroscience Center, University of Padua, Padua, Italy

 Executive functioning generally refers to the ability to organize thought and action based on intentions and goals, especially in novel, complex or difficult situations.
-Executive functioning is a multifaceted psychological construct that may be depicted as a set of related but separable high-level cognitive abilities, possibly supported by the prefrontal cortex and implemented by larger brain networks (Miyake et al., 2000; Shallice and Burgess, 1996 but see Duncan et al., 1997).
+Executive functioning is a multifaceted psychological construct that may be depicted as a set of related but separable high-level cognitive abilities, possibly supported by the prefrontal cortex and implemented by larger brain networks (Shallice and Burgess, 1996; Miyake et al., 2000) but see Duncan et al. (1997).
 Many models exist that emphasize commonalities or differences among various executive functions (EF).
 While the number and type of EF that exist remain a topic of debate, most authors would agree that EF show high intra- and inter-individual variability in terms of their cognitive and behavioral manifestations.